 If you are sexually active, have a new sexual partner or if you have more than one sex partner, it is important to get tested for STDs.
 You may get or give an infection to your sex partner(s) without ever having symptoms of an STD.
 If you are having symptoms of an STD, it is especially important to get tested.

 The only way to know if you have an STD is to get tested.
 If you have a doctor, ask about STD testing and treatment options.
-If not, contact the Snohomish Health District for low-cost STD testing options.
+If not, contact the Snohomish County Health Department for low-cost STD testing options.

 If You Think You Have an STD

-- Call your doctor to schedule an appointment to be tested or contact the Snohomish Health District
+- Call your doctor to schedule an appointment to be tested or contact the Snohomish County Health Department

 - Stop having sex until you and your partner(s) get tested